im-hanzou/im-hanzou/README.md

 - I don't accept VIP members or any bot or script creation requests.
 I make bots or scripts when I feel like it 'cause I'm lazy 🤣
 - All the bots or scripts I make are ALWAYS FREE!
 Please don't sell them ❤️.
 CAUSE EVERYONE DESERVES A CHANCE TO GET RICH 🤑

-If you like my scripts and want to support me (no pressure though 😂), you can through:
+If you like my bots or scripts and want to support me (no pressure though 😂), you can through:

 BTC:
 ```bash